Mainframe Tape Details:

 Data is normally recorded in tape "blocks".
 A block is some number of bytes which are recorded on the tape in a single group.
 When you read-from or write-to a tape, you do so a block at a time.
 By convention, a block is usually some logical grouping of data, usually some integral number of records.
 The terminology "record length 80, blocked 10" means the logical records are 80 bytes, and they are recorded 10 records to a tape block.
 Therefore the block size is 800 bytes.

 Most tape drives have an upper limit on the block size they can handle, and some have a minimum block size.
 Nearly all drives can accept up to 32K bytes per block, with 64K being common.
-Newer drives like the 3590 are capable of larger block sizes, up to 2 MB (2048 KB), but most tapes are still written with blocks of 32K or less.
+Newer drives like the 3590 are capable of larger block sizes, up to 2 MB (2048 KB), but most tapes are still written with blocks of 32K or less, although the trend is towards using larger blocks for speed and efficiency.

 Each block is followed by a "gap" (basically unrecorded tape) to separate it from the next block.
 A group of blocks comprise a tape "file" (usually comparable to a disk file), and each tape file is followed by a "file mark" (also called a "tape mark"), which is a special magnetic pattern recorded on the tape to denote the end of a file.
-By convention, two file marks in a row denote the end of recorded data on the tape, or logical EOT (end-of-tape).
-However, newer drives utilize a special magnetic pattern to mark the end of data on the tape.
+By convention, two file marks in a row denote the end of recorded data, or logical EOT (end-of-tape), on 9-track tapes, and on some newer tapes.
+Most newer drives, however, utilize a special magnetic pattern called EOD (End Of Data) to mark the end of data on the tape.
+Those drives generally don't use the two file mark convention.

 The gaps use a significant amount of tape, 0.3" or 0.6" per gap on 9-track tape, for example.
 So the block size, and hence the number of gaps, determines the amount of data you can fit on a 9-track or 3480 tape.
 If you make the blocks large, say around 16KB per block, you can fit more data on a tape.
 To demonstrate how much of a difference the block size makes in the capacity of a tape, a 2400' 1600 BPI 9-track tape with a block size of 80 bytes only holds about 3.5 MB, compared to 41 MB with an 8000 byte block size.
 So, if you record one 80 byte record per block the tape will hold about 44,000 records, but if you record 100 records per block the tape will hold over 500,000 records.